wp-plugins/wysiwyg-widgets/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Bugfix: Fixed undefined index in dvk-plugin-admin.php
+* Bugfix: Removed `esc_textarea` which caused TinyMCE to break
+* Improvement: Added a widget description
+* Improvement: Now using the correct way to set widget form width and height

 = 1.0.1 =
-* Fixed the default title, it's now an empty string. ('')
+* Bugfix: Fixed the default title, it's now an empty string. ('')

 = 1.0 =
 * Initial release